csanry/dsb/README.md

 git push origin cs
 ```

-* Head to the main [repo](https://github.com/csanry/aml), find your branch, and click on "new pull request"
+* Head to the main [repo](https://github.com/csanry/dsb), find your branch, and click on "new pull request"

 * Enter a __descriptive__ title and description for your pull request

-* Click on reviewers on the right side and request a review from `csanry`
+* Click on reviewers on the right side and request a review

 * Select `create pull request`